-So, autumn is officially here, and party and holiday season is fast approaching.
+Well, friends, summer is long gone, and party and holiday season is upon us.
 Family gatherings, pot-luck parties, gift exchanges, and cozy nights snuggled up with the dog and your Netflix queue… this recipe is perfect for them all!
 Packed full of healthy nuts, tart cranberries, spicy-sweetness, this isn’t your tired, old Chex mix.
 It’s even good for paleo diets and gluten sensitivities.
 Plus, since you whipped it up in your own kitchen in about 5 minutes (not counting baking time), you know it’s free of chemicals and preservatives.
-By adjusting the spiciness to your taste and using your favorite nuts, this tasty snack is customizable to you and your family and friends… that is if you can bring yourself to share!
+By adjusting the spiciness to your taste and using your favorite ingredients, this tasty Sweet & Spicy Nut Mix is customizable to you and your family and friends… that is if you can bring yourself to share!

 Here’s what you’ll need: